enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 `lookup(filter)`

 :::note
-The `filter` function is limited to a maximum number of items to return, based on the tenant plan.
+The `lookup` function is limited to a maximum number of items to return, based on the tenant plan.
 It can however be increased per tenant basis.
 Please reach out to Enterspeed if needed.

 The default limits are: